anisjkb/Git_GitHub/Adding New Files from Loca to Your GitHub Repository.md

 git init
 ```

-## Step 3: Add the Remote Repository
+## Step 3: Add the Remote Repository (This steps is optional if "GitHub repository not exist")
 Link your local repository to the existing GitHub repository using the `git remote add` command.
 If the remote repository is already added, skip this step.

 ```bash